+- Relations with Wavell, Auchinleck and Montgomery and impact on North Africa campaign

+- Relations with Dill

+- C) Bombing of Germany and the war in Europe 1944-1945

 - D-Day and Planning

 - Role of Alanbrooke

 - Large scale bombing campaigns- Harris and total war

 - Dambusters, Hamburg, Ruhr and Dresden

 - D) Plans for reconstruction and loss of 1945 election

 - The Beveridge Report

 - Butler's Education Act

 - Reasons for Labour victory (experience, familiarity of ministers, poor record of Conservatives etc.)

 - E) Relations with other wartime leaders (Roosevelt, Stalin and de Gaulle)

 - Background to grand alliance

 - Traditional view- Churchill and forged a personal bond with the USA and practical relationship with Stalin

 - Alternate view-Relationship based on necessity and self-interest, at least from the US and USSR perspective

 - USA

 - Ottawa Agreement 1932

 - Lend Lease (1941)

 - Atlantic Charter 1941

 - Mediterranean strategy and conflict

 - Issues in 1943 at Tehran 1943

 - USSR

 - Visit to Moscow 1942

 - Percentages Agreement 1944

 - France

 - Vichy France

 - De Gaulle's personality and clashes

-- F) Contributions to international conferences

-- Tehran 1943

-- Yalta 1945

-- Potsdam 1945
+- Three-day week 1973

+- February 1974 election 'Who governs?'

+- E) Labour in Office 1974-9

-- G) Plans for post-war Europe
+- Reasons for Labour electoral victory 1947

-- Churchill and Germany
+- Labour's narrow majority and the Lib-Lab pact

+- Economic problems (inflation, the IMF crisis 1976, worsening relations with the unions)

+- 1975 Referendum on Europe

+- Wilsons retirement 1976

+- Callaghan as leader

-- Spheres of influence
+- The winter of discontent 1978-9 (causes, events, consequences)

-- Economic problems (inflation, the IMF crisis 1976, worsening relations with the unions) - 1975 Referendum on Europe - Wilsons retirement 1976 - Callaghan as leader - The winter of discontent 1978-9 (causes, events, consequences) - Labour handicaps in the 1979 election (economic crises, unemployment, belligerent trade unionism, lapse of the Lib-Lab pact)
+- Labour handicaps in the 1979 election (economic crises, unemployment, belligerent trade unionism, lapse of the Lib-Lab pact)